-Complete any of the online homework assignment for each session.
+Complete any of the online homework assignments for each session.
 You will need access to www.MyBusinessCourse.com (MBC) where you can watch demos & eLectures and where you will complete all of your assignments.
+Once you completed assignment in MBC, make sure your score is properly transported to Canvas Grade folder after each module.)
+There will no deadline extension.